oracle/oci-grafana-metrics/docs/using.md

 ![Screen Shot 2019-01-11 at 3.00.28 PM](images/Screen%20Shot%202019-01-11%20at%203.00.28%20PM.png)

-The page will load a preview of valuables available for that variable.
+The page will load a preview of values  available for that variable.
 Scroll down and click **Add** to create a template variable for regions.

 ![Screen Shot 2019-01-13 at 11.11.50 AM](images/Screen%20Shot%202019-01-13%20at%2011.11.50%20AM.png)